What are the three ways to sign Estonian Company documents?

 1. Digitally signing with an e-residency card (or related smart ID, Mobile ID)

-This is the easiest way to sign documents and is accepted in almost all situations in Estonia, including signing contracts and filing amendments with the Estonian company registry, which can be done quickly and easily.
+This is the easiest way to sign documents and is accepted in almost all situations in Estonia, including signing contracts and filing amendments with the Estonian company registry.

 For Latvian and Lithuanian ID card holders, it is almost as easy as for e-residents as they can use the same signing infrastructure as Estonian residents and e-residents.
 Read more…